cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 Mountain Jam” (Donovan, Allman, Allman, Betts, Oakely, Johanson, Trucks) by the Allman Brothers Band

-B000001E0D.01.TZZZZZZZOriginally released on Eat a Peach, this version was remixed by producer Tom Dowd from concerts recorded at the Fillmore East in March, 1971.
+Originally released on Eat a Peach, this version on The Fillmore Concerts was remixed by producer Tom Dowd from concerts recorded at the Fillmore East in NYC in March, 1971.
 Duane Allman learned this riff while jamming with the Grateful Dead at the Fillmore East on the extended jam following “Alligator” and worked on it sporadically, mostly in front of audiences.
 This version is the pinnacle of Duane’s career and the moment when he “passes the torch” to fellow guitar mate Dickey Betts.
 First Betts takes a solo, then Duane Allman plays the best solo of his career, weaving in and out of riffs inspired by Miles Davis and John Coltrane as well as Elmore James, and leading eventually into “Will the Circle Be Unbroken” before ending on a magnificent guitar scream.

 Not long after this concert Duane Allman died in a motorcycle accident.
 This jam and this show is a tribute to him, to Jimi Hendrix, and to Michael Bloomfield, Paul Butterfield, and Jerry Garcia, who all deserve the best seats in Jam Heaven.